91 Aquarii: Stellar system

 The primary shares a common proper motion with two others stars, 91 Aqr B and C, suggesting that they are physically connected.
 The latter pair form a binary system located at an angular separation of 52 arcseconds from the primary.
 They are 10th magnitude stars separated by 0.3 arcseconds from each other.

 Because it lies near the same line of sight, the binary star system CCDM J23159-0905DE was listed to belong to the 91 Aquarii system according to the CCDM catalogue.
 However, it is listed as physically unconnected in the WDS catalogue and the pair have a different proper motion than 91 Aquarii.
 CCDM J23159-0905DE has two components, the 13th magnitude CCDM J23159-0905D 80.4 arcseconds from 91 Aquarii, and the 14th magnitude CCDM J23159-0905E 19.7 arcseconds from 91 Aquarii.

 Planetary system

-In 2003, the discovery of an extrasolar planet orbiting 91 Aquarii A was announced.
-Despite controversy, the exoplanet was confirmed again on Jan 03, 2011 by the Conference " Planetary Systems Beyond the Main Sequence", Bamberg 2010 (Quirrenbach et al.).
-The 91 Aquarii b is listed as "confirmed" as in 2020.
+In 2003, the discovery of an extrasolar planet orbiting 91 Aquarii A was announced, but its confirmation was not formally published until 2013.